regularmichael/moegame/Moe/DEVELOPMENT/COMPETITIVE ANALYSES/PRIMARY/Evil Within 2.md

 The antagonist characters range quite a bit, with the most striking being a serial killer obsessed with the artistic display of his murders.
 He is creepy and his sections are some of the strongest surreal horror moments, but he is dealt with about halfway through the game.
 The second antagonist is a priest obsessed with fire - I feel like he doesn't make much of an impact, but he provides decent back story.
 The final antagonist is Sebastian's own wife, who is there to help anchor STEM.
 Her defeat is necessary, but I don't remember why.
 I just remember that it's extremely effective emotional storytelling, and that is something that I really want to incorporate into these games.

 **NARRATIVE**
+The narrative unfolds using a combination of cinematics, character dialogue options, exploration, and file scrounging.
+The mechanism of story delivery is fairly similar to a standard Resident Evil or Silent Hill, but with less detail on the item descriptions and more coming through the dialogue vis a vis the option respond to characters.

+One of the coolest ways narratives are delivered is through "resonance" - finding the active memory of character interactions that happened at some point before the game started.
+Attuning Sebastian's radio to the resonance allows snippets of important conversations to play out, with shadowy figures acting out the the characters in physical space.
+Sometimes, the resonance gives Sebastian a view of the events from the perspective of the resonance target.
+Usually, this is his daughter Lily.

+This not only provides context for narrative events, but is also a pathfinding tool to find side quests or resources.
+When you're within range of the resonance, an indicator will flash on screen, directing you to the presence of a resonance you can track.
+Bringing up the transmitter radio will allow you to rotate Sebastian to face the direction of the resonance.
+This gives players a sense of direction.

+When you're within range of a resonance you can view, the resonance indicator becomes completely consumed by a gauge representing proximity to the target.
+As you get closer to the resonance, the gauge decreases until you're within range to view the resonance.
+Additionally, when you aren't using the transmitter, it's viewable on Sebastian's character model, hanging on the back of the waistband of his pants.
+The number on the transmitter gives an indication of how far he is from the resonance without needing to consult the transmitter.

 **CHARACTER PROGRESSION**
 Players can upgrade Sebastian's abilities and weapons using resources that are found in game.
 Some are found throughout the world, while others are claimed after fights with enemies.
 Each upgrade provides incremental increases - additional bullets in the gun, or more stamina - and can be chosen by the player according to their spending preferences.
 I'm not sure that I want to include something like this - I think it'd be better if Moe naturally acquired new things over the course of the game.